Pensioner income

 Read the detailed methodology document for the data on this page.

-The data is a time series of 3-year averages, the latest of which is from April 2019 to March 2022.
+The data is a time series of 3-year averages.
+The latest is from April 2020 to March 2023.
 This is to make sure there are enough pensioner families to be able to make reliable generalisations.
 You can read more about combining multiple years of data and some of the issues involved.

 Confidence intervals have not been worked out, so comparisons between ethnic groups may not be reliable.